ibm-cloud-docs/hlf-support/howto/ansible-install-ibp.md

 This playbook can be used to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric on any [supported Kubernetes distribution](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites).
 It is not available for Kubernetes clusters that are running in {{site.data.keyword.cloud_notm}}.
 {: important}

-In just a few minutes, you can have an instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 up and running on your cluster.
+In just a few minutes, you can have an instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric up and running on your cluster.

 ## Prerequisites
 {: #ansible-install-ibm-hlfsupport-prereqs}

 Before using the playbook, you must have completed the following steps:
-- Purchase an entitlement to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+- Purchase an entitlement to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 When you configure the playbook, you will need to provide your entitlement key and the email address of your IBMid account that you use to access the My IBM dashboard.
 - Review the topic on [getting started with using {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric with Ansible](/docs/hlf-support?topic=hlf-support-ansible#ansible-getting-started).
 - [Install the prerequisites](https://ibm-blockchain.github.io/ansible-collection/installation.html#requirements) on the system where you will run Ansible.
 - If you are running on Azure Kubernetes Service, Amazon Web Services, Rancher, Amazon Elastic Kubernetes Service, or Google Kubernetes Engine then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.